haiiliin/abqpy/docs/source/cli.md

         Type: bool
         Default: False
-        Do not record the GUI commands to a file, by default False
+        Do not record the GUI commands to a file, by default False Additional flags are accepted.
+        Other unrecognized keyword arguments

 NOTES
     You can also use flags syntax for POSITIONAL ARGUMENTS